2006 FA Cup final: Liverpool

 Liverpool entered the competition in the third round, as one of the twenty teams from the Premier League.
 They were drawn against Football League Championship side Luton Town, at Luton's home ground Kenilworth Road.
 Despite trailing 3–1 at the interval, four goals in the second half, including one from behind the halfway line by Xabi Alonso, meant Liverpool recovered to win the match 5–3 and progress to the fourth round.
 There, they were drawn against fellow top division club Portsmouth.
 The match held at Portsmouth's ground, Fratton Park, saw Liverpool take the lead in the first half when captain Steven Gerrard scored a penalty following a handball by Portsmouth defender Dejan Stefanović, and John Arne Riise scored again before half time to make it 2–0.
 Portsmouth got a goal back through midfielder Sean Davis in the second half, but no more goals were scored and Liverpool won 2–1 to go through to the fifth round.

 Fellow Premier League team Manchester United were the opposition in the fifth round.
 With the match held at Liverpool's home ground Anfield, they won 1–0, courtesy of a Peter Crouch goal in the 19th minute.
 This was the first time in 85 years that Liverpool had defeated United in the FA Cup.
-Liverpool were drawn against another Premier League team, Birmingham City in the sixth round.
+Liverpool were then drawn against another Premier League team, Birmingham City in the sixth round.
 Liverpool took the lead in the match held at Birmingham's home ground St Andrew's in the first minute when defender Sami Hyypiä headed in, and two more goals in the first half from Crouch saw Liverpool finish the first half with a 3–0 lead.
 Four more goals in the second half from Fernando Morientes, Riise, Djibril Cissé and an own goal from Birmingham defender Olivier Tébily meant Liverpool won 7–0 to progress to the semi-final.

 Chelsea, also of the Premier League, were the opposition in the semi-final.
-The match was held at a neutral venue Old Trafford, the home ground of Manchester United.
+The match was held at Old Trafford, the home stadium of Manchester United as a neutral ground.
 Liverpool took the lead in the first half.
-Chelsea defender John Terry committed a foul on Luis García, which resulted in a Liverpool free kick, from which Riise scored.
+Chelsea defender and captain John Terry committed a foul on Luis García, which resulted in a Liverpool free kick, from which Riise scored.
 They extended their lead soon after the start of the second half, when a goal by García from 20 yd, after he received the ball from a William Gallas header, gave them a 2–0 lead.
 Chelsea scored late in the half through striker Didier Drogba, but they were unable to achieve an equaliser and Liverpool won the match 2–1 to progress to the final.